Straight University

-Straight University, after 1915 Straight College, was a historically black college that operated between 1868 and 1934 in New Orleans, Louisiana.
+Straight University (known as Straight College after 1915) was an American historically black college that operated between 1868 and 1934 in New Orleans, Louisiana.
 After struggling with financial difficulties, it was merged with New Orleans University to form Dillard University.

 History

-Responding to the post-Civil War need to educate newly freed African Americans in New Orleans, Louisiana and the surrounding region, the American Missionary Association of the Congregational Church founded Straight University on June 12, 1868.
+Responding to the post-Civil War need to educate newly freed African Americans in New Orleans, Louisiana, and the surrounding region, the American Missionary Association of the Congregational Church founded Straight University on June 12, 1868.

 Straight University received its name as recognition for Seymour Straight's initial endowment gift.
 Straight was a wealthy cheese manufacturer from Hudson, Ohio.
 In 1915, the name "Straight University" was changed to Straight College, which more accurately represented the scope of the school's curriculum and program.
-Missionary work was a core concern, which extended from New Orleans to Africa.
+Missionary work was a core concern, but was primarily prompted and championed by the post-war local need of providing a school where African Americans could aspire to the highest education available after Emancipation.
+Classes were first held in a Congregational church, but by 1871, a main university building was erected on the northeast corner of Esplanade Avenue and N. Derbigny Street.

+As Union soldiers left New Orleans in 1877, the main university building was set ablaze in an act of arson.
+The structure was completely demolished, and the campus was relocated to the corner of Canal Street and Tonti Street.
+In 1930, Straight merged with New Orleans University to form Dillard University, Louisiana's oldest historically black university. which extended from New Orleans to Africa.

 It was a college that admitted students regardless of their backgrounds, advertising in 1871:The old and young can enter at this Institution any day, no distinction made in regard to race or color.
 The design of the Institution, is to furnish opportunities to those wishing a rapid, thorough and practical business education [...].
 Parties having ordinary ability, who have entirely neglected their education now have the opportunity to qualify themselves for almost any position in the State, in an incredible short time.
 From two to three months is all that requires to complete the commeral [sic] course.
 Terms duced to suit the times [sic].Throughout its history, Straight offered courses of study ranging from elementary- to college-level courses in music and theology.
 In 1934, after struggling with financial difficulties during the Great Depression, Straight College was merged with New Orleans University to form Dillard University.